Jeffrey A. Meyer

-Jeffrey Alker Meyer (born April 13, 1963) is a United States district judge of the United States District Court for the District of Connecticut and former Professor of Law at Quinnipiac University School of Law.
+Jeffrey Alker Meyer (April 13, 1963 – January 12, 2025) was a United States district judge of the United States District Court for the District of Connecticut and a professor of law at Quinnipiac University School of Law.

-Biography
+Life and career

+Background

-Meyer was born on April 13, 1963, in North Tarrytown, New York.
+Meyer was born on April 13, 1963, in North Tarrytown, New York to Ed Meyer and Linda Lowry.
 He received a Bachelor of Arts degree, summa cum laude, in 1985, from Yale College.
 He received a Juris Doctor in 1989 from Yale Law School.
 From 1989 to 1990, he clerked for Judge James L. Oakes of the United States Court of Appeals for the Second Circuit.
-From 1991 to 1992, he clerked for Justice Harry A. Blackmun of the United States Supreme Court.
+From 1991 to 1992, he clerked for Justice Harry Blackmun of the United States Supreme Court.
 Between 1992 and 1995, he worked first at the Washington, D.C. law firm of Shearman & Sterling and then at Kellogg, Huber, Hansen, Todd, Evans & Figel, and then as a staff attorney for Vermont Legal Aid.
 He served as an Assistant United States Attorney in the District of Connecticut from 1995 to 2004, serving as Appeals Chief from 2000 to 2004.
 He served as senior counsel to the Independent Inquiry Committee into the United Nations Oil for Food Program in Iraq from 2004 to 2005.
-Since 2006, he has been a professor of law at Quinnipiac University School of Law and a visiting professor of law at Yale Law School since 2010.
+Starting in 2006, he had been a professor of law at Quinnipiac University School of Law and a visiting professor of law at Yale Law School since 2010.